THE DIFFERENCE BETWEEN MEDICAL MASSAGE AND SPA MASSAGE

 A Spa massage intent is for general relaxation and wellbeing to revive or recover from general life stressors.
 A Spa massage is based on the feeling of relaxation a client will be able to achieve after a session.
 There is no expectation other than ensuring a client satisfaction for resting in a quiet and serene atmosphere with a “pampering” approach focused on his or her every need from offering a hot beverage, something to eat and or a little take home gift.
 The Spa massage will leave a client feeling spoiled.

 As you can see, under the umbrella of massage therapy known for its restorative and therapeutic means, one can seek soft tissue manipulation to overcome an injury, address excess muscle tightness, calm down a hyperactive nervous system, help unlock deep rooted emotional traumas or simply feel spoiled.
 There is a number of massage modalities suitable for every need however the purpose and intention, amount of knowledge, skills, training and the outcome vary.
 Therapists requirements to practice one modality over another to address specific health issues range from basic to advanced education.
+Come in and visit us to experience the difference between a medical massage and spa massage for yourself!

 OR CALL (757) 416-6700 TO BOOK YOUR PERSONALIZED MASSAGE WITH CHANTAL!